potatomat0/twins/Documents/Twins - Documents.md

 - selection state: highlight the chosen answer with a soft glow of the button’s color and a bold label.
 - responsiveness: on small screens, long labels use smaller font or abbreviated text (e.g., "Slightly Dis.", "Slightly Ag.") to keep all five options visible.
 - completion requirement: users must answer all 50 questions to access the result screen.
 No early finish is allowed.
 At the final step, if any question is unanswered, a helper action jumps to the first unanswered item.
- - final-step UX: when the user reaches question 50 with incomplete answers, show a notification modal explaining that all questions must be completed.
-The right button at question 50 is labeled "Go back" and cycles through unanswered items.
-Once all questions are answered, the button label changes to "See result" to proceed.
+- navigation gating: the "Next" button is disabled until the current question has an answer.
+Users cannot advance without selecting a response.
+At question 50, the button label reads "See result" and is enabled only after answering the final item.

 ### Result Screen